 8. Changes in Federal or State Laws.
 The law is permanent—until it changes.
 While the current estate and inheritance tax laws seem to be stable, they may change.
 It is best to check in with your estate planning lawyer regularly to ensure that there have not been changes to the law which could have an impact on your estate plan.

 9. Purchase of a New or Second Home.
 You should contact your estate planning attorney every time you purchase a new home or other real property.
 Your attorney can ensure that the new home is properly addressed by your estate plan.
 If you have a revocable trust, your attorney can assist you in transferring the home to your trust.
 If the new property is in a different state, you may want to forego a simple will and set up a revocable trust.

 10. General Rule.
 As a general rule, it is a good idea to review your estate plan every 2 to 3 years.
 Doing so will give your attorney the opportunity to review your plan.
 It will also give you the peace of mind in knowing that your estate plan is done properly.

 Atlas Law, PLC has experience attorneys who can help you with your estate planning needs, giving you the peace of mind that comes from knowing your final wishes will be honored.
 Our Michigan Lawyers serve Detroit, Ann Arbor, including Plymouth, Livonia, Northville, Novi, Farmington, Farmington Hills and all of Oakland County.

 About the Author: Aaron Shahan is an attorney at Atlas Law, PLC.
-You can find him on Google+ Aaron dedicates his practice to virtually all aspects of estate planning, elder law and probate.
+Aaron dedicates his practice to virtually all aspects of estate planning, elder law and probate.